For a long time, honey bees have been undervalued, numerous individuals just considered honey bees to be irritating

 23. Honey bee attack smells like bananas!

 Bees communicate in many different ways, but one of them is truly surprising.
-We already know that many animals use pheromones in communication, and bees are not an exception.
-Honey bees use many pheromones in communication, but some are more famous than others.
+We are well-aware of the fact that many animals make use of pheromones in communication, and bees are no different.

 Pheromones with a little special something are alert pheromones, pheromones that smell like bananas.
 These pheromones are released either by a sting or by honey bee opening the sting chamber and protruding the stinger.